discoverygarden/islandora_workflow/README.txt

 This is a drupal module to implement a generic workflow around Fedora objects.

-It uses an inline xml datastream to record the state of the workflow and notes associated with the workflow in workflow managed objects.
+It uses an inline xml datastream and rdf to record the state of the workflow and notes associated with the workflow in workflow managed objects.
 Acceptable state values: created, in_process(for machine workflow), submitted, approved, published, rejected.

 The module currently assumes that the 'islandora:collectionCModel' object acts as a parent for collection content models and not directly as a content model.